-Specific Risks of This Surgery
+Specific Risks of this Surgery

-- Damage to local organs.
-This can include bladder, ureters (pipes from kidneys to the bladder) and blood vessels.
+- Pain there may be short term buttock pain which may occur in approximately 25%, long term buttock pain occurs in around 1% of patients. - Damage to local organs this can include bowel, bladder, ureters (pipes from kidneys to the bladder) and blood vessels.
 This is a rare complication but requires that the damaged organ is repaired and this can result in a delay in recovery.
 It is sometimes not detected at the time of surgery and therefore may require a return to theatre.
-If the bladder is inadvertently opened during surgery, it will need catheter drainage for 7-14 days following surgery. - Prolapse recurrence: If you have one prolapse, the risk of having another prolapse sometime during your life is 30%.
-This is because the vaginal tissue is weak.
-The operation may not work and it may fail to alleviate your symptoms. - Pain: General pelvic discomfort, this usually settles with time, and tenderness on intercourse due to vaginal tethering or mesh erosion.
-Occasionally pain on intercourse can be permanent. - Overactive bladder symptoms (urinary urgency and frequency) usually get better after the operation, but occasionally can start or worsen after the operation.
-If you experience this, please make us aware so that we can treat you for it.
-Stress incontinence may develop in up to 5%. - Reduced sensation during intercourse: Sometimes the sensation during intercourse may be less and occasionally the orgasm may be less intense.
+If the bladder is inadvertently opened during surgery, it will need catheter drainage for 7-14 days following surgery.
+If the rectum (back passage) is inadvertently damaged at the time of surgery, this will be repaired, however, inserting the mesh may be delayed till a later date.
+This will require another operation, and in rare circumstances, a temporary colostomy (bag) may be required. - Prolapse recurrence: If you have one prolapse, the risk of having another prolapse sometime during your life is 30%.
+This is because the vaginal tissue is weak. - Painful sexual intercourse.
+Once the wound at the top of the vagina has healed, there is nothing to stop you from having sex.
+The healing usually takes about 6 weeks.
+Some women find sex is uncomfortable at first but it gets better with time and sometimes improves using a bit of extra lubrication (KY Jelly).
+Sometimes sex continues to be painful after the healing has finished but this is unusual. - Change in sensation with intercourse.
+Sometimes the sensation during intercourse may be less and occasionally the orgasm may be less intense.